bandprotocol/cw-band/docs/setup_relayer_hermes.md

 hermes [--config <CONFIG_FILE_PATH>] start
 ```

-And then..finished!
-Your relayer is running now.
+Then, wait until you receive `Hermes has started`.
+Now, your relayer is running.